Localization techniques in circle-equivariant KK-theory: Abstract

 \section{Abstract}

 Let \(\TT\) be the circle and \(A\) be a \(\TT\)-C*-algebra.
 Then the \(\TT\)-equivariant \(\K\)-theory \(\K_*^\TT (A)\) is a module over the representation ring \(\Rep (\TT)\) of the circle.
 The latter is a Laurent polynomial ring.
-Using the support of the module as an invariant, and techniques of Atiyah, Bott and Segal, we deduce that there are examples of \(\TT\)-C*-algebras \(A\) such that \(A\) and \(A\rtimes \TT\) are in the boostrap category, but \(A\) is not \(\KK^\TT\)-equivalent to any commutative \(\TT\)-C*-algebra.
-This is in contrast to the non-equivariant situation, in which any C*-algebra in the boostrap category is \(\KK\)-equivalent to a commutative one.
-Our examples arise from dynamics, and include Cuntz-Krieger algebras with their usual circle actions.
-Using similar techniques, we also prove an equivariant version of the Lefschetz fixed-point formula.
-This is a special case of a result with Ralf Meyer that applies to general compact connected groups.
-The Lefschetz theorem equates the module trace of the module map of \(\K^*_\TT (X)\) induced by a morphism in \(\KK^\TT(C(X), C(X))\), with an appropriate Kasparov product.
-When the morphism is the class of an equivariant correspondence, then the Kasparov product is the \(\TT\)-equivariant index of the Dirac operator on a suitable `coincidence manifold' of the correspondence.
-Finally, we prove several results related to localization and the K\"unneth and universal coefficient theorems, and give an essentially complete description of the \(\TT\)-equivariant \(\K\)-theory of compact spaces, by combining localization techniques of Atiyah and Segal and results of Paul Baum and Alain Connes for equivariant \(\K\)-theory of finite group actions.
+Using the support of the module as an invariant, and techniques of Atiyah, Bott and Segal, we deduce that there are examples of \(\TT\)-C*-algebras \(A\) such that \(A\) and \(A\rtimes \TT\) are in the bootstrap category, but \(A\) is not \(\KK^\TT\)-equivalent to any commutative \(\TT\)-C*-algebra.
+We also assemble various results on \(\TT\)-equivariant \(\K\)-theory of smooth manifolds and deduce an equivariant version of the Lefschetz fixed-point formula for \(\TT\)-equivariant geometric correspondences.

 \mathcs{{\normalshape\text{C}}^{\displaystyle *}}